rrr - Respect before Responsibility before Rights

 But rights are like dessert.
 They come after you’ve

 shown respect and taken responsibility.
-They are given, not grabbed.
+They are given, not demanded.

 Rights are real, yes — but they’re not your first